 \section{States Detected by Theorem~\ref{thm:GMN-reduced-state}}

-We now turn to examples of states detected by Theorem~\ref{thm:GMN-reduced-state} and Witnesses~\ref{wit:BS-A}~to~\ref{wit:D}.
-Like before, we shall first characterize the states detected directly by the theorem, before turning to some specific properties about its dependent witnesses.
-In this case, Witness~\ref{wit:BS-A} is a direct implementation of the theorem and therefore will not require a dedicated subsection to study its properties; while any state detected by the theorem is guaranteed to be detected by Witness~\ref{wit:D}, as long as enough points of the characteristic function is measured, due to Bochner's theorem \cite{Bochner-theorem-1,Bochner-theorem-2}.
+We now turn to examples of states detected by Theorem~\ref{thm:GMN-reduced-state} and the witnesses in Secs.~\ref{wit:BS-A}~to~\ref{wit:D}.
+Like before, we shall first characterize the states detected directly by the theorem, before turning to some specific properties about its associated witnesses.
+In this case, the witness in Sec.~\ref{wit:BS-A} is a direct implementation of the theorem and therefore will not require a dedicated subsection to study its properties; while any state detected by the theorem is guaranteed to be detected by the witness in Sec.~\ref{wit:D}, as long as enough points of the characteristic function are measured, due to Bochner's theorem \cite{Bochner-theorem-1,Bochner-theorem-2}.

-\subsection{GME Generated via Vacuum Interference}
+\subsection{GME generated via vacuum interference}